Martimiz/silverstripe-languageprefix/README.md

  * Config settings and the enabling of extensions are now handled by the YAML system (see _config/languageprefix.yml).
  * Some other minor upgrades to SilverStripe 3.1

-**Note**: I haven't found a way yet to properly insert the #languageprefixroutes between #coreroutes and #adminroutes.
-So for admin routes to keep working, they are redefined to force priority.
-Still looking for a real solution… Anyone?

 ## Usage

 Setup and usage documentation: [docs/en/index.md](docs/en/index.md)